-Hypoglycemia–the physical condition that results when your blood sugar is too low–is definitely relevant to a DUI defense.
+Hypoglycemia–the physical condition that results when your blood sugar is too low–is definitely relevant to a DUI defense in Nevada.

 First of all, hypoglycemia is a common occurrence in people who have diabetes–and diabetes is a common medical defense to DUI charges.